mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 - PLMS
 - UniPC

-Detailed illustration and comparison on these schedulers can be viewed in [Diffusion Process Schedulers](docs/en/schedulers.md).
+Detailed illustrations and comparison of these schedulers can be viewed in [Diffusion Process Schedulers](docs/en/schedulers.md).

 ### Training with v-prediction